Community & Lifestyle

 Memorial Sloan Kettering Cancer Center, a state-of-the-art outpatient cancer treatment facility opened in 2019, bringing residents and their families peace of mind that their lives and health are in very capable hands.

 The County is also rich in culture and historical landmarks.
-You’ll find numerous museums, some of which are County-owned or operated, including the County-owned Cradle of Aviation Museum and the Long Island Children’s Museum, both in Garden City.
+You’ll find numerous museums, some of which are County-owned or operated, including the County-owned Cradle of Aviation Museum and the Long Island Children’s Museum, both in Garden City, as well as the Nassau County Museum of Art in Roslyn.

 Historical sites include two County-owned facilities.
 Old Bethpage Village Restoration is a recreated mid-19th-century American village, while Cedarmere is the home of 19th-century poet, newspaper editor, abolitionist, and civic leader William Cullen Bryant.
 Cedarmere is a designated part of the New York State Underground Railroad Heritage Trail.